-Perfect for those busy weeknights when you just need to pull something together!
+Perfect for those busy weeknights when you just need to pull something together quick!

-Raw almonds will yield a sweetness and full flavor in the pesto that you won’t get from pre-roasted nuts from a can.
-Plus it’s so easy to toast almonds in the oven.
-They brown quickly, though, so keep an eye on them to prevent overcooking.
-Here are the simple steps for making the best tasting pesto sauce with almonds:
+Using raw almonds will yield a sweetness and full flavor in the pesto that you won’t get from pre-roasted nuts from a can.

 - Pulse roasted almonds in a food processor to a coarse grind.